What is BASIC?

 BASIC on i286 and prior machines came burnt to a ROM chip.

-There is no way users could install BASIC.
-On boot, it loads from
+There is no way users could install BASIC other than changing the

-the built-in ROM to RAM.
-Later machines would run DOS and have BASIC as a stand-alone
+and have BASIC as a stand-alone executable like

-means being the similar instruction set of the late 1970s or
+similar instruction set of the late 1970s or 1980s.

 Nowadays there are newer versions of BASIC that are installed